longxianlei/Daily-Reading/README.md

 - Top-down versus bottom-up Management.

 *The shift in mindset between academia and industry is significant, but knowing the key differences in advance can make it easier to shift appropriately.*

+#### The government's regulation on recommendation system.

+There’s a delicate balance between protecting the rights of consumers and limiting the freedoms of content providers who rely on platforms to get their message out.
+The AI community can help with the challenge of formulating thoughtful regulations.

+#### From Motor Control to Team Play in Simulated Humanoid Football

+As playing a team sport involves a fluid blend of individual and group skills.
+Researchers integrated both types of action into realistic humanoid that play football. ⚽️

+How to build agents that operate at both short and long time scales is a longstanding problem in reinforcement learning.
+The authors solved it by specifying the skills at each time scale manually.
+The next step is to design agents that can learn that abstraction on their own.

+#### Ethical and trustworthy of AI.

+Self-driving technology is still developing and has not yet been proven safe under the vast variety of circumstances that arise in real-world driving.
+Most companies that are developing such technology hire safety drivers to test their systems within tightly constrained boundaries.
+In contrast, Tesla is enrolling the best drivers of Tesla vehicles to test its system on the open road.
+**We’re thinking:** Scoring driver behavior and limiting the distribution of special features only to the safest drivers is a good idea, assuming the score is well designed and implemented.
+It both ensures that only excellent drivers can use the riskiest features and incentivizes all drivers to do their best.
+But recruiting customers to test unproven technology is reckless.
+We urge Tesla, and any company that would consider following its lead, to prove its technology’s safety under controlled conditions before putting the general public at risk.
+And can we stop calling a great driver assistance system “full self-driving”?

+Algorithms that optimize engagement are a key driver of profit for social networks — yet, as the leaked documents show, they can have severe consequences.
+The resulting harms undermine public trust in AI, and they build support for laws that would limit social media platforms and possibly recommendation algorithms in general.
+**We’re thinking:** Facebook has been under fire for years.
+Despite the company’s testimony in several congressional hearings, apologies, and promises to do better, little has changed.
+An investigation by the SEC could break the logjam.
+Meanwhile, if you work in AI, we urge you to consider whether your employment, net-net, improves society and, if not, begin the transition into a situation that does.

+#### Only Safe Drivers Get Self-Driving

+Tesla using a scoring system to determine whether the drivers have the ability to use the full self-driving system.
+Now the company is deploying an algorithm to determine whether customers have shown sufficiently sound judgement to use its “Full Self-Driving” software.

+Self-driving technology is still developing and has not yet been proven safe under the vast variety of circumstances that arise in real-world driving.
+Most companies that are developing such technology hire safety drivers to test their systems within tightly constrained boundaries.
+In contrast, Tesla is enrolling the best drivers of Tesla vehicles to test its system on the open road.
+**We’re thinking:** Scoring driver behavior and limiting the distribution of special features only to the safest drivers is a good idea, assuming the score is well designed and implemented.
+It both ensures that only excellent drivers can use the riskiest features and incentivizes all drivers to do their best.
+But recruiting customers to test unproven technology is reckless.
+We urge Tesla, and any company that would consider following its lead, to prove its technology’s safety under controlled conditions before putting the general public at risk.
+And can we stop calling a great driver assistance system “full self-driving”?